makrai/notes/belinkov19-anal-neur-lang-survey-tacl.md

     label.
 This improved agreement prediction accuracy, and the effect persisted over the course of the sentence, indicating that this information has an effect on the model.
-However, they did not report the effect on overall model quality, for example by measuring perplexity.
-Methods from
+However, they did not report the effect on overall model quality, for example by measuring perplexity
 * causal inference may shed new light on some of these questions
 * different classifiers
-  * usually a simple classifier, such as logistic regression.
-A few studies
+  * usually a simple classifier, such as logistic regression
-  * and found that deeper classifiers lead to overall better results, but do
+  * deeper classifiers lead to
+    * overall better results, but do
-  * not alter the respective trends when comparing different models or components (Qian+ 2016b; Belinkov, 2018)
+    * not alter the respective trends when comparing models or components (Qian+ 2016b; Belinkov, 2018)
-  * tasks requiring more nuanced linguistic knowledge gain the most from using a deeper classifier (Conneau+ 2018).
-However, the approach is
+    * tasks requiring more nuanced linguistic knowledge gain the most (Conneau+ 2018)
     * usually taken for granted; given its prevalence, ... better theoretical or empirical foundations are in place